Duck Hunting

 Canvasback: The canvasback population has increased and is now 1–3% of all ducks harvested in Minnesota.
 They prefer large lakes, potholes, and rivers.

-Bluebill: These fast-flying, diving ducks prefer large lakes and can be found in flocks numbering 10,000.
+Bluebill: This fast-flying, diving ducks prefer large lakes and can be found in flocks numbering 10,000.
 They are late-fall migrators.

 Ring-necked ducks: The ring-necked duck is a diving duck that prefers smaller, wooded potholes.
 It is also called the ring-bill, due to its bill marking.